 (Battle of Austerlitz, 1805, anonymous, 1805 – 1899.
 Image courtesy of the Rijksmuseum)

-Membership of the Confederation saw all these German states leave the Holy Roman Empire, representing a death blow to that particular geopolitical grouping.
-In August, 1806, Franz abdicated as Holy Roman Emperor and dissolved the Holy Roman Empire.
+Membership of the Confederation saw all these German states leave the Holy Roman Empire, representing a death blow to that particular political grouping.
+In August 1806, Franz abdicated as Holy Roman Emperor and dissolved the Holy Roman Empire.

-Of course, thanks to the advanced planning, Emperor Franz II remained Emperor Franz I of the “new” Austrian empire he’d called to life two years previously.
+However, thanks to his advanced planning, Emperor Franz II (his title as head of the Holy Roman Empire) still remained Emperor Franz I (his title as head of the “new” Austrian empire he’d called to life two years previously).

-Unfortunately for the “new” Emperor, his contingency plan didn’t quite work out as intended.
+Unfortunately for the “new” Emperor, the contingency plan didn’t work out entirely as intended.

-Napoleon continued with his expansionist tendencies, backed up by a nasty habit of winning battles; negotiations over territorial integrity can be difficult when you have a persuasively-large French army on your doorstep.
+Napoleon continued his expansionist efforts and his nasty habit of winning battles; negotiations over territorial integrity can be difficult when you have a persuasively-large French army on your doorstep.

 The French emperor left his mark on Vienna in many other ways.
 For example…